Skip to content

 LOCAL_GRAPH_DATA Yes Path on your filesystem to the JSONLD files you want to upload to the graph database ./data Docker

-NB_API_ALLOWED_ORIGINS Yes, if using a frontend query tool Origins allowed to make cross-origin resource sharing requests.
+NB_API_ALLOWED_ORIGINS No Origins allowed to make cross-origin resource sharing requests.
 Multiple origins must be separated with spaces in a single string enclosed in quotes. "" Docker, Python

-NB_RETURN_AGG Yes Whether to return only aggregate, dataset-level query results (excluding subject/session-level attributes).
+NB_RETURN_AGG No Whether to return only aggregate, dataset-level query results (excluding subject/session-level attributes).
 One of [true, false] true Docker, Python

 NB_NAPI_TAG No Docker image tag for the Neurobagel node API latest Docker